Solo Female Travel in Europe.

 19. Keep a journal.

 I regret not journaling more on my solo trips!
 Even if you have the most incredible experiences, it’s only nature to forget SOME things.
 Try to jot down as much as you can every single day so you have clearer memories to reflect on.
+A soft-covered moleskin journal will work just fine!
 Here are some suggestions for writing a great travel journal.

 20. Don’t drink too much alcohol.